 The mixed (basic) award is earned by confirming 100 DXCC countries regardless of band or mode.
 In all, there are 18 awards in this program; plus 5BDXCC, Honor Roll, and #1 Honor Roll.

-I presently have the DXCC award for Mixed, CW, Phone, Digital, 80, 40, 30, 20, 17, 15, 12, and 10 meters.
-I have the 5 Band DXCC award (5BDXCC) with endorsements for 3 additional bands for a total of 8 bands.
-As soon as I can get one more confirmation on 160, I'll have DXCC on 9 bands.
-My challenge total is 1699 confirmed "band countries."
-Including deleted countries, I've confirmed the 340 countries I've worked.
+I presently have the DXCC award for Mixed, CW, Phone, Digital, 160, 80, 40, 30, 20, 17, 15, 12, and 10 meters (9BDXCC; just a few left for 6m).
+I have the 5 Band DXCC award (5BDXCC) with endorsements for 3 additional bands for a total of 9 bands.
+My challenge total is 2002 confirmed "band countries."
+Including deleted countries, I've confirmed the 343 countries I've worked.
 I reached the DXCC Honor Roll in 2015.
-I've got 7 countries left for "#1 Honor Roll."
-I've been active in this award since 1974 and I enjoy it very much.
+I've got 5 countries left for "#1 Honor Roll."
+(They say, "If you live long enough, you'll work 'em all") I've been active in this award since 1974 and I enjoy it very much.
 It's been the key thing that has put excitement into ham radio for me.